logo

 Skydo: Hey, have you heard about the export rules in India?
 If we accept foreign payments in Indian currency instead of foreign currency, we'll be liable for GST!

 Tech Exporter A: Really?
-We don't have to pay any GST if you receive our international payments in Foreign currency!
+You don't have to pay any GST if you receive international payments in a foreign currency?

-Skydo: No, According to Indian government regulations, you are exempted from paying GST if you receive payments in foreign currency.
+Skydo: Yes, we don't.
+According to Indian government regulations, the export of goods and services is a zero-rated supply if you receive payments in foreign currency.

 Tech Exporter A: That sounds interesting!
 How does the LUT work exactly?

 Skydo: Well, the LUT is a declaration that you submit to the authorities stating that you fulfil certain criteria and will fulfil the export obligations.
-Once they accept the LUT, you can claim a refund of the IGST that you paid.
+You can simply log in to the GST portal and submit the declaration.

 Let's delve deeper into understanding everything there is to know about LUTs for your technology export business!

-A Letter of Undertaking (LUT) is a formal declaration submitted by an exporter to the relevant GST authorities.
-It serves as a bridge wherein the exporter undertakes to fulfil certain obligations and adhere to specific conditions laid down by the GST department.
+The LUT meaning is a Letter of Undertaking, a formal declaration submitted by an exporter to the relevant GST authorities.
+It serves as a bridge wherein the exporter fulfils certain obligations and adheres to specific conditions laid down by the GST department.

 This undertaking aims to establish the exporter's commitment to following the necessary rules and regulations related to exports under the GST regime.
 It grants you the privilege of being exempt from paying Integrated Goods and Services Tax (IGST) on your export services.